dsancheznet/terminal-utilities/README.md

 ![clitube_local_playback](media/ss6_clitube.png)

-Please note, that if you want to see a high resolution cover, you need to install a terminal with _Terminal Grapgics Protoco_ such as `Kitty`.
+Please note, that if you want to see a high resolution cover, you need to install a terminal with _Terminal Graphics Protocol_ such as `Kitty`.
 If your terminal does not support it, a ASCII block art image will be displayed.

 `clitube` needs the following mandatory packets to be installed.